SurajSinghKushwaha/Axon-car-sales-analysis/README.md

    A small company, Axon, is a retailer specializing in selling classic cars.
 However, they are facing challenges in managing and analyzing their sales data.
 The sales team is struggling to make sense of the data, and the lack of a centralized system hampers effective data management and analysis.
 The management is unable to access accurate and up-to-date sales reports, impacting their decision-making process.

-# Steps and Approaches for Retail Project:
+# 1# Steps and Approaches for Retail Project:
-# 1#Analysis of Axon's Retail Sales Data Management
+# Analysis of Axon's Retail Sales Data Management
 Axon, a retailer specializing in classic cars, is grappling with the challenge of effectively managing and analyzing their sales data.
 The absence of a centralized system has hindered data comprehension, leading to a notable impact on decision-making.
 To address this, the company is considering the